Gabriel2409/obsidian_notes/Kosaraju algorithm.md

   - Repeat operation on all nodes that were not reached to complete the stack
   - The output of this step is a stack containing all the nodes with children before parents
 - Step 2: Finding the SCCs:
   - Pop the stack and perform a dfs on the resulting node but on the **REVERSED** graph to get a strongly connected component.
-Note that this dfs can be a preorder or à post order dfs, it does not matter
+Note that this dfs can be a preorder or a post order dfs, it does not matter
   - Keep popping the stack to get the other components (ignore the nodes that were already visited)

 ```text